Paul Frölich

-Paul Frölich (7 August 1884 – 16 March 1953) was a German journalist and left-wing political activist and author, a founding member of the Communist Party of Germany and founder of the party's paper, Die Rote Fahne.
-A Communist Party deputy in the Reichstag on two occasions, Frölich was expelled from the Party in 1928, after which he joined the organized German Communist Opposition movement.
+Paul Frölich (7 August 1884 – 16 March 1953) was a German journalist and author.
+As a left-wing political activist, he was a founding member of the Communist Party of Germany (KPD) and founder of the party's paper, Die Rote Fahne.
+A KPD deputy in the Reichstag on two occasions, Frölich was expelled from the party in 1928, after which he joined the organized German Communist Opposition movement.
 Frölich is best remembered as a biographer of Rosa Luxemburg.

 Biography

 Early years

 Paul Frölich was born 7 August 1884 in Leipzig into a German working-class family.
 He was the second child of eleven.
-As a young man he studied history and social science at the Leipzig Workers' School.
+As a young man, he studied history and social science at the Leipzig Workers' School.
 Frölich joined the Social Democratic Party of Germany (SPD) in 1902.
 He had a daughter with Louise Hoppe, Edda, who was born on 5 August 1922.

-Frölich's life partner from the 1920s till his death was the communist Rosi Wolfstein (1888-1987).
-The two were formally married in 1948.

 Political career

 Frölich worked as a journalist during the first decade of the 20th century, writing for the Hamburger Echo from 1910 to 1914 and for the Bremer Bürgerzeitung from 1914 to 1916.

-From 1916 to 1918, Frölich and Johann Knief together edited a political weekly called Arbeitrpolitik (Worker's Politics) which emerged as the voice of revolutionary socialism in Bremen.
+From 1916 to 1918, Frölich and Johann Knief together edited a political weekly called Arbeiterpolitik (Worker's Politics), which emerged as the voice of revolutionary socialism in Bremen.
 Frölich was a representative of the Bremen left-wing at the April 1916 Kienthal Conference, a gathering of international socialists held at Kienthal, Germany.

 In 1918, Frölich founded the newspaper Die Rote Fahne (The Red Flag) in Hamburg.
 This was later to become the official organ of the Communist Party of Germany (KPD), which Frölich helped to establish at the end of December 1918.
 During this period, Frölich sometimes wrote under the pseudonym "Paul Werner".
 The founding congress of the KPD elected Frölich to its governing Central Committee.
-He was re-elected to this position by the 1920 Congress of the KPD, but at the end of the year he was squeezed off the body as a result of a merger of that organization with the Independent Social Democratic Party of Germany (USPD).
+He was re-elected to this position by the 1920 Congress of the KPD; at the end of the year, he was squeezed off the body as a result of a merger of that organization with the Independent Social Democratic Party of Germany (USPD).

 Following the 1921 departure of a faction led by Paul Levi, Frölich rejoined the Central Committee of the KPD.

-Frölich was a delegate of the KPD to the 3rd World Congress of the Comintern, held in Moscow in the summer of 1921.
+Frölich was a delegate of the KPD to the 3rd World Congress of the Comintern, which was held in Moscow in the summer of 1921.
 Frölich was selected by the congress as the representative of the KPD to the Executive Committee of the Communist International (ECCI).

-Frölich was elected as a Communist Party deputy to the Reichstag, serving in that capacity from 1921 to 1924 and again in 1928.
+Frölich was elected as a KPD deputy to the Reichstag, serving in that capacity from 1921 to 1924 and again in 1928.
+Frölich was expelled from the KPD in December 1928, ostensibly as a supporter of right-wing conciliation.